yuling0330/Google-Store-Analytics-Transactions-Revenue-Prediction/README.md

 # Google Store Analytics Transactions Revenue Prediction

+### Background

+Industry Overview: The e-commerce market has changed the way business is transacted, whether in retail or business-to-business.
+The e-commerce market has become such a vital part of the economy that is difficult to pinpoint exactly where e-commerce begins and the old world economy ends.
+One of the largest segments of e-commerce is the online retail sector, which is dominated by the sale of consumer electronics, apparel and accessories.

+Google Store: The Google Merchandise Store is an ecommerce site that sells Google-branded merchandise from accessories, bags, clothes to office related supplies.
+With is wide range of products, it can be difficult to understand and track customers needs.

 ### Problem Statement:

 The 80/20 rule has proven true for many businesses, only a small percentage of customers produce most of the revenue.